-The use of motor vehicles for transportation accounts for approximately two thirds of all U.S. petroleum use and is responsible for more than one quarter of the greenhouse gas emissions which have been linked to global warming.
-In Southeast Florida, the primary pollutant of concern is ozone and because motor vehicles account for nearly 50% of all air pollution in South Florida, we need to protect our future air quality by not only making more responsible transportation choices for clean air, but also thinking forward to the future and utilizing alternative fuels and alternative fueled vehicles.
-The Outreach, Planning and Mobile Sources Section is thinking towards the future and promoting the use of alternative fueled vehicles such as electric and compressed natural gas (CNG) powered vehicles in Broward County.
-The section works with the Florida Gold Coast Clean Cities Coalition and Broward County's Energy and Building Automation in promoting the use of these advanced vehicles in Broward County.
+Transportation accounts for approximately two thirds of all U.S. petroleum use and is responsible for more than one quarter of the greenhouse gas emissions which have been linked to global warming.
+In Southeast Florida, the primary pollutant of concern is ozone.
+Motor vehicles account for nearly 50% of all air pollution in South Florida, therefore we need to protect our future air quality by not only making more responsible transportation choices for clean air, but also thinking forward to the future and utilizing alternative fueled vehicles.
+Broward County works with the Florida Gold Coast Clean Cities Coalition in promoting the use of alternative fueled vehicles in Broward County.

 What is an alternative fuel and why should we use them?